 Bob negotiated, what if we called him Father? or Papa?
 Or…any kind of nickname that could set him apart from being just any other average man in our lives.

 Bob wanted us to adopt him and we refused.

 We could not say the word.
 It was a matter of loyalty to us and the title of father was all we had left to hold onto.
-We would not give it to him.
+We loved Bob, but we would not give it to him.

 We giggled about his request behind his back, “Did Bob tell you he wants us to call him PAPA?” and then we would sing Barbara Streisand’s “Papa can you hear me?????” to one another and break into a fit of giggles.